pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---CCE-MC1000.md

 # Generic console

-The generic console supports both hires (256x192) and text (32x16) modes.
+The generic console supports hires (256x192), colour (128x192) and text (32x16) modes.
 In hires mode you should compile with a CRT_FONT option or garbage will be printed on screen.
 Upto 128 UDGs are supported.

 To switch to hires mode:

     int mode = 1;
+    console_ioctl(IOCTL_GENCON_SET_MODE, &mode);

+To switch to colour mode:

+    int mode = 2;
     console_ioctl(IOCTL_GENCON_SET_MODE, &mode);

 To return to text mode (green/yellow):